ModularSoftAU/website/docs/contributing/documentation.md

 ### Understanding the API Template

-The API template can be found at `template/api/template.mdx`.
+The API template can be found at `api/template.mdx`.
 This file outlines how `gen.py` will generate each API page from the data contained in `docs.yaml`.
 Variables with parentheses `(VAR)` perform a simple replace.
-Variables with opening parentheses `(VAR)` and closing parentheses `(/VAR)` can be included based on a condition.
-These substitutions are performed in `compile_api_pages` in `gen.py`.
+Variables with opening parentheses `(VAR)` and closing arentheses `(/VAR)` can be included based on a condition.
+These substitutions are performed in `generate_file` in `gen.py`.
 Example:

 > `example_template.mdx`
 >